 Did you follow right away?
 Did you count the costs?
 How are you following now?

 Our God is good.
-He desires you to follow Christ now.
+If He has called you, He desires you to follow Christ now… completely.